-- Purchasing an improved breed bull can be very expensive, however if you belong to a syndicate it may be possible to split the cost between the members.
-Although the bull may mate with cows from other herds, if boreholes are adequately spaced, it is likely that your cows will benefit from the large majority of its services; - Alternatively, you can pay for artificial insemination, where your semen from an improved breed bull is inserted into the cow to create a pregnancy.
+Purchasing an improved breed bull can be very expensive, however if you belong to a syndicate it may be possible to split the cost between the members.
+Although the bull may mate with cows from other herds, if

+- Alternatively, you can pay for artificial insemination, where semen from an improved breed bull is inserted into the cow to create a pregnancy.
 Contact your local Ministry of Agriculture office for details; - A breeding herd of Karakul sheep must be purchased.